Branded artwork

 The following points summarize the bank's Community Reinvestment Act (CRA) performance:

-- The institution made a majority of its small business, small farm, and home mortgage loans in its assessment area.
+• The institution made a substantial majority of its small business, small farm, and home mortgage loans in its assessment area.

-- The institution has not received any CRA-related complaints since the previous evaluation; therefore, this criterion did not affect the rating.
+• The institution has not received any CRA-related complaints since the previous evaluation; therefore, this factor did not affect the rating.

 Description of Institution